coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.0.1 [07/01/2016] =

+* Fix: Typos in the Theme Editor
+* Fix: CSS Compilation Failed error for Helping Hands (and possibly other themes)
+* Fix: Regenerate CSS after clearing cache to fix a conflict with caching plugins - ensure style.css always exists
+* Fix: Enqueue menu CSS before the theme CSS, as it was pre 2.0
+* Change: Theme Editor accordion open by default (to avoid JS conflicts which make it impossible to open the closed panels)
+* Change: Use visibility: hidden to hide mobile sub menu instead of display: none (to allow Google Maps to render properly)
+* Change: Admin Styling toned down
+* Change: Hide mobile sub menu option moved to "Sub Menu Options" section
+* New Feature: Sub Menu Inner Width setting added
+* Improvement: Update Dashicons

 = 2.0 [28/12/2015] =